 Students present their research to faculty, graduate students, and administrators at the Columbia Symposium.
 Students also attend the annual national Leadership Alliance Summer Symposium.

-Research internships may be available in the following departments or disciplines of the Graduate School of Arts and Sciences:
+In recent years, research internships have been available in the following departments or disciplines of the Graduate School of Arts and Sciences:

 - English and Comparative Literature